Discover how CloudZero helps engineering and finance get on the same team — and unlock cloud cost intelligence to power cloud profitability

 Here is an example.

-Netflix’s efficiency dashboard approach has helped it reduce data warehouse storage footprint by 10%.
+Netflix’s efficiency dashboard approach has helped it reduce its data warehouse storage footprint by 10%.
 That is a significant margin considering the scale at which the Netflix microservices architecture works on AWS.

 Netflix uses a microservices architecture on AWS.
 Microservices architecture helps an organization to scale without additional work.
-It also helps maintain a cost-effective operation in the cloud and eliminates a single source of failure even if engineers change multiple service areas in one go.
+It also helps maintain a cost-effective operation in the cloud and eliminates a single source of failure even if engineers change/update/upgrade multiple service areas in one go.

-Netflix experienced a major outage in August 2008.
+For context, Netflix experienced a major outage in August 2008.
 That was back when it used monolithic architecture and private data centers.

 The database corruption meant they could not sell DVDs for three days straight.